2017 Place-Based Education Conference

 Known as a teacher of teachers, Dr. Rosanne Fortner is a retired professor of environmental science education from The Ohio State University and a former middle school science teacher.
 In her 27 years at OSU she taught environmental communications and education to undergraduates and graduate students on campus, and Great Lakes interdisciplinary sciences for educators at F.T.
 Stone Laboratory on Lake Erie.
 From a position as a project investigator, she coordinated the Ohio Sea Grant Education Program until 2005.
 Additionally.
 Dr. Fortner was the Director of the Center for Ocean Science Education Excellence [COSEE] Great Lakes, a collaboration of the seven Sea Grant Education programs in the region, with NSF and Sea Grant support from 2006-2011.
 With her assistance, the scientists and educators of that program developed the Great Lakes Literacy Principles.
 She is currently Co-Chair of the Oak Island Beach Preservation Society at her retirement home in North Carolina.

 Julia taught for five years in Detroit, including serving as writer-in-residence for the InsideOut Literary Magazine program.
 As a teenager, she was Detroit Summer’s first volunteer, later taking a leadership role.
 Julia wrote a regular column on education (“Learning for Life”) for the Michigan Citizen, which has been required reading at major Michigan universities.
 She attended the National Principals Leadership Institute as an Excellent Schools Detroit fellow in 2013 and was the keynote speaker at Eastern Michigan University’s 2014 Eco-Justice Conference.
-In 2015, Julia served as a member of the Coaltion for the Future of Detroit Schoolchildren.
-As the Principal, Julia works with teachers, parents, and students on developing and maintaining positive school culture and ambitious instruction.
+In 2015, Julia served as a member of the Coalition for the Future of Detroit Schoolchildren.
+As the Principal of the James and Grace Lee Boggs School in Detroit, Julia works with teachers, parents, and students on developing and maintaining positive school culture and ambitious instruction.

 ALSO OFFERING SPECIAL FIELD EXPERIENCES: